 The My Grandma Ben café is where all of our ideas come to life.
-Nestled inside Plant 4, Bowden, we are open from Tuesday-Sunday for coffee, breakfast and lunch, dinner on Friday nights when Plant 4 is open late, and for wine all the time!
+Nestled inside Plant 4, Bowden, we are open from Tuesday-Sunday for coffee, breakfast, lunch and wine, and once a month on Friday nights for our Supper Club dinners.

 It’s where our hands-on workshops take place, and where we are always pickling, fermenting or preserving something new for you to try.
 You can also shop our pantry for jars of our pickles, bags of granola and other seasonal goodies.